 Stubborn pockets of fat in your abdomen and possibly your outer thighs are the targets of the liposuction portion of your mommy makeover.
 These areas are almost impossible to target with exercise or diet.
 This minimally invasive procedure uses a cannula inserted through tiny incisions to suction out pockets of unwanted fat and slim your contour.
 Dr. Krummen uses tumescent liposuction, where a liquid solution of saline combined with adrenaline and anesthetic is injected into the treatment areas to minimize bruising, blood loss, and to help loosen the fat.

-How long after my final child should I wait before Having a mommy makeover?
+How long after my final child should I wait before having mommy makeover Surgery?

 When you see your post-baby sagging in the mirror, you can be ready to address it now, but you need a little patience here.
 Dr. Krummen wants her patients to wait for at least three months after finishing breastfeeding.
 This allows the breasts to return to their natural cup size.
 Also, you may need time to lose the extra pounds from pregnancy.

 It’s also important to think of the future.
 Dr. Krummen advises her mommy makeover patients to already have a regular exercise plan in place when they have these procedures.
 That makes for an easier recovery, plus it will maximize your results over time.

 What if I decide to have another child after having a mommy makeover?